zeobviouslyfakeacc/TLD-Bugfixes/README.md

   - Previously, this bug also caused a large amount of memory allocation, but this has already been fixed
 - Fixed a bug where the game would get noticeably darker at night after opening and closing the options menu
 - Fixed a bug where the crafting recipe scroll bar had an incorrect number of steps
+- Fixed the position of the red "stamina reduction bar"
+- Fixed a bug where torches, flares, and lanterns would not increase the "feels like" temperature

 ### Exploits fixed: